Elshaden/popup-card/README.md

 You can add popup cards to your dashboard or any resource page.
 The popup will automatically display when users visit that page.

+> **Important**: The name you use in the `->name()` method must match the name of an existing popup card in your database.
+You need to create the popup card first using the Nova admin panel before you can display it in your code.

 #### Dashboard Example

 ```php